fmartiescofet/LP-PolyBot/README.md

 `p`, `Q`, `p1`, `p2`, `pol_gr`, ...

 ### Points and polygons
 Points in the commands are given by two pairs of real numbers, in standard notation, to denote the X and Y coordinates.
 For instance, `0 0` or `3.14 -5.5`.
-When printed, all real numbers must be formatted with three digits after the decimal dot.

 ### Colors
 Colors in the commands are given, between curly braces, by three real numbers in [0,1], in standard notation, to denote the RGB color.
 For instance, `{0 0 0}` denotes black, `{1 0 0}` denotes red, and `{1 0.64 0}` denotes orange.